Spinal Injury Claims

 No win, no fee spinal injury claims

 The most common approach for funding a claim is to use a conditional fee agreement (CFA).
-This is often referred to as a ‘no win, no fee’ deal.
+This is often referred to as a ‘no win, no fee’ agreement.
 When using a CFA to fund your claim, there is no upfront cost to you.
 You’ll only be liable for our legal fees (and any unrecoverable expenses in some cases) if your claim is successful.
+You’ll only be liable for a contribution towards our legal fees (and any unrecoverable expenses in some cases) if your claim is successful.

 Trade union funding for workplace spinal injury claims